RM R1 - 10000 Gs / N52

 - They have exceptionally high magnetic induction on the surface of the magnet,

-- Key role in modern technologies – are utilized in hard drives, electric motors, medical devices or other advanced devices.
+- Key role in the industry of new technologies – are used in computer drives, electric drive mechanisms, medical devices and other modern machines.

 Disadvantages of neodymium magnets:

-- Health risk associated with microscopic parts of magnets can be dangerous, if swallowed, which is crucial in the context of child safety.
-Additionally, small elements of these magnets can complicate diagnosis in case of swallowing.
+- Possible danger arising from small pieces of magnets can be dangerous, in case of ingestion, which is particularly important in the context of child safety.
+Furthermore, small elements of these magnets are able to be problematic in medical diagnosis when they are in the body.

 Neodymium magnets can become demagnetized at high temperatures.